-The DBDSP has been implemented and it will continue until the DOE and the EPA agree that no further benefit can be gained from continued monitoring.
+The DBDSP was implemented in March 1997, and it will continue until the DOE and the EPA agree that no further benefit can be gained from continued monitoring.
 Results of the program will be reported annually.

 The database of drilling activities and related practices is continually updated to reflect drilling and mining activities in the Delaware Basin.
 Maps of the Delaware Basin will be published as needed.
 Information is generated on the number, type, location and depth of new, abandoned, and converted boreholes for the entire Delaware Basin.
-For the nine-township area surrounding the WIPP, the program maintains a database containing the following information:
+For the nine-township area surrounding WIPP, the program maintains a database containing the following information, that is collected when reported:

-- new shallow and deep drilling activities including borehole depths, diameters and type and amount of drilling fluid; - well conversion activities (injection, disposal, water); - occurrences of pressurized brine within the Castile Formation; - injection well operation (disposal and secondary recovery); - plugging and abandonment activities including descriptions of plugging configurations; - determination of the fraction of plugged and abandoned boreholes that are sealed; - identification of ownership (through the Bureau of Land Management /Oil Conservation Division records monitoring) of all state and federal minerals and hydrocarbon leases within the area.
+- New shallow and deep drilling activities including borehole depths, diameters and type and amount of drilling fluid used; - Well conversion activities (injection, disposal, water); - Occurrences of pressurized brine within the Castile Formation; - Injection well operation (disposal and secondary recovery); - Plugging and abandonment activities including descriptions of plugging configurations; - Determination of the fraction of plugged and abandoned boreholes that are sealed; - Identification of ownership (through the Bureau of Land Management/Oil Conservation Division records monitoring) of all state and federal minerals and hydrocarbon leases within the area.